Being an environmental representative in middle school or high school: what can you do?

 Our studies show that student environmental representatives are more motivated and proactive when staff members trust them, view them as capable of thinking for themselves and taking action, support them in exploring their questions, and recognize the value of their efforts within the school—particularly by clearly defining their roles and responsibilities.

-Similarly, the eco-delegates’ participation in school committees helps them understand how the school operates, learn who to contact to carry out projects, and adapt to the school’s needs.
-Finally, the collaborative work they do during meetings and training sessions allows them to meet new people (fostering openness to others), feel like they belong to a group, and be valued as individuals in their own right.
+Similarly, the participation of student representatives in school committees allows them to learn how the school operates, to know whom to contact when implementing projects, and to adapt to the school’s needs.
+Finally, the collaborative work carried out during meetings or training sessions enables them to meet new people (fostering openness toward others), to feel like they belong to a group, and to feel valued as individuals in their own right.

-Taking [ students’ input] into account and developing proactive school policies seems essential not only to enable student environmental representatives to play a full and active role, but also to develop a sustainable development education program that meets their high expectations.
-To achieve this, educators play a vital role, and it now seems essential to examine how they view their role in supporting student environmental representatives.
+Taking [ students’ input] into account and developing proactive school policies seems essential not only to enable eco-delegates to play a full and active role, but also to develop a sustainable development education program that meets their high expectations.
+To achieve this, educators play a vital role, and it now seems essential to examine how they view their role in supporting eco-delegates.

 Evelyne Bois, Associate Professor of Education and Training Sciences, University of Orléans; Aurélie Zwang, Associate Professor of Education and Training Sciences.
 Environmental Education.
 Science Education, University of Montpellier and Mandarine Hugon, Associate Professor of Social Psychology of Development and Education, ERCAE Laboratory, University of Orléans